-In a randomized, double-blind, placebo-controlled trial in patients with a gout flare, gastrointestinal adverse reactions occurred in 26% of patients using the recommended dose (1.8 mg over 1 hour) of COLCRYS compared to 77% of patients taking a non-recommended high-dose (4.8 mg over 6 hours) of colchicine and 20% of patients taking placebo.
+In a randomized, double-blind, placebo-controlled trial in patients with a gout flare, gastrointestinal adverse reactions occurred in 26% of patients using the recommended dose (1.8 mg over one hour) of COLCRYS compared to 77% of patients taking a nonrecommended high dose (4.8 mg over six hours) of colchicine and 20% of patients taking placebo.
 Diarrhea was the most commonly reported drug-related gastrointestinal adverse event.
 As shown in Table 3, diarrhea is associated with COLCRYS treatment.
 Diarrhea was more likely to occur in patients taking the high-dose regimen than the low-dose regimen.
-Severe diarrhea occurred in 19% and vomiting occurred in 17% of patients taking the non-recommended high-dose colchicine regimen but did not occur in the recommended low-dose COLCRYS regimen.
+Severe diarrhea occurred in 19% and vomiting occurred in 17% of patients taking the nonrecommended high-dose colchicine regimen but did not occur in the recommended low-dose COLCRYS regimen.

-Table 3 : Number (%) of Patients with at Least One Drug-Related
+Table 3: Number (%) of Patients with at Least One

-Treatment Emergent Adverse Events with an Incidence of ≥ 2% of Patients in
+Drug-Related Treatment-Emergent Adverse Event with an Incidence of ≥ 2% of

 |Number of Patients with at Least One Drug-Related TEAE||40 (77)||27 (37)||16 (27)|

 |Nausea||9 (17)||3 (4)||3 (5)|